 As a nurse and parent, I am well placed to develop and deliver training for practitioners who care for families of children with complex disabilities.
 It is incredibly rewarding seeing the impact our story has on professionals and the effect training can have on future practice.
-Many practitioners have read The Skies I’m Under, and commented about the impact it has had on their practice.
+Many practitioners who have read The Skies I’m Under, state it has challenged their perceptions and had a positive impact upon their practice.

 I aim to include our family’s story, anecdotes, current research, reflective practice, group work and discussion were possible.
 Each session is interactive, dynamic and memorable.
-I expect every learner to leave better informed with practical ways to improve their future practice.
+I am a relaxed and engaging trainer who expects every learner to leave better informed with practical ways to improve their future practice.

 Examples of training sessions include: